critesjosh/hybrid_hive_mind/README.md

 # Hybrid Hive Mind

 This repository contains a structured framework for collaborative workshops and knowledge sharing sessions that explore how small groups, amplified by AI, can create faster, dream bigger, and build more fluidly.
+This workshop structure was inspired by [this post](https://contraptions.venkateshrao.com/p/bangkok-diary-2025).

 ## Purpose